awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-process-shutdown.md

 ## Delete your Auto Scaling group<a name="as-shutdown-lbs-delete-asg-cli"></a>

 When you delete an Auto Scaling group, its desired, minimum, and maximum values are set to 0\.
 As a result, the instances are terminated\.
 Deleting an instance also deletes any associated logs or data, and any volumes on the instance\.
-If do not want to terminate one or more instances, you can detach them before you delete the Auto Scaling group\.
+If you do not want to terminate one or more instances, you can detach them before you delete the Auto Scaling group\.
 If the group has scaling policies, deleting the group deletes the policies, the underlying alarm actions, and any alarm that no longer has an associated action\.

 **To delete your Auto Scaling group \(console\)**